You may be wondering: What is the best coffee maker to buy?

 Bodum offers a large selection of sizes, from 12 to 51 ounce.
 They also offer various design models.

 It’s not just the French press that can make cold brews coffee.
 There are special cold brew coffee makers that allow you to make a particularly tasty drink.

 These coffee makers are divided into two types: fridge-friendly and slow-drip.

 The fridge-friendly coffee maker works on a simple principle: You pour in the coffee grounds and cold water and put it in the fridge for a while.
 Then you strain the grounds out and are left with concentrated coffee, which you mix into cold water before serving.

 Slow-drip cold brew coffee works very differently, like a pour-over coffee maker.
 There are three vessels.
 You pour cold water and ice into the upper one, and the ice water drips into the middle part that holds a filter and ground coffee.
 Then the brewed, concentrated coffee drips into the bottom chamber.

-If you want to cool down, then below we provide you with the best cold brew coffee makers of both types.
+If you want to cool down, then below we provide you with the best cold brew makers of both types.
 Each has its pros and cons, and we will help you decide what suits you best.

 Grind size: Extra Coarse